jby/jby.github.io/blog/_posts/2019-06-08-Password-policy-forces-old-passwords-to-change.md

 comments: false
 ---

-I've been playing with setting a password policy for all our Mac users with a configuration profile from Jamf Pro.
+I've been playing with setting a password policy for all our Mac users with a configuration profile from <a href="https://www.jamf.com/products/jamf-pro/">Jamf Pro</a>.

 If you set a max password age in such a policy macOS will look at the key passwordLastSetTime:
 ```